 Port forwarding allows the host system and other devices on its network to access TCP and UDP servers running on the emulated machine.
-This feature is configured through the [SLiRP Port Forwarding #x] section of the configuration file, where x is the number of the emulated network card, in the range of 1 to 4.
+This feature is configured through the [SLiRP Port Forwarding] section of the configuration file.

 Each port forward must be assigned a number, starting at 0 and counting up (skipping a number will result in all subsequent port forwards being ignored), which replaces X on the following directives: